prisonerjohn/seeing-machines/content/en/docs/assignments/final-project/index.md

 ## Schedule

-You have 3 weeks to work on your project.
-You will need to present progress every week: a proposal, a milestone with updates and work in progress, a final working project.
+You have 4 weeks to work on your project.
+You will need to present progress every week: a proposal, two milestones with updates and work in progress, and a final working project.

-### Nov 28 / Project Proposal
+#### Nov 21 / Project Proposal

 * Present the idea.
   * What does it do?